Chelsea Joy Eats

 Instructions

-3. Add 1 tablespoon olive oil to the dutch oven over high heat.
-Sear brisket on both sides (3-5 minutes on each side).
-If the brisket is too large for your dutch oven, cut it into large chunks and sear for about a minute on each side.
-Remove from dutch oven and set aside.
+3. Sear brisket.
+Return the Dutch oven to the stovetop over high heat.
+Sear brisket on both sides, for 3-5 minutes on each side.
+If the brisket is too large for your Dutch oven, cut it into large chunks and sear for about a minute on each side.
+Remove the meat from the Dutch oven and set aside.

-4. Reduce heat to medium-high.
-Add remaining 2 tablespoons olive oil.
-Add onion and cook for about 7 minutes, scraping up browned bits from the bottom of the dutch oven and stirring occasionally.
-Add garlic cloves and cook for an additional 2 minutes.
-Add cumin, oregano, clove, and cinnamon, cooking for about 30 seconds until fragrant.
+4. Sauté onion and spices.
+Reduce heat to medium-high and add olive oil.
+Add onion and cook for 5-7 minutes, scraping up browned bits from the bottom of the Dutch oven and stirring occasionally.
+Add garlic and cook for an additional 2 minutes.
+Add cumin, oregano, clove, and cinnamon, cooking for 30 more seconds, until fragrant.
 Add apple cider vinegar and lime juice, again scraping up browned bits from the bottom of the pan.
 Simmer until reduced by about half.

-7. To assemble the tacos, pile a couple tablespoons or so of barbacoa brisket on a plantain tortilla.
+7. Assemble tacos.
+To assemble the tacos, pile a couple tablespoons or so of barbacoa brisket on a tortilla.
 Top with pickled radishes, pickled onions, shredded cabbage, fresh cilantro and a squeeze of fresh lime.

 Did you make this recipe?